-(i) Order of documents. - Filings should be assembled as follows.
-All forms should be filled out completely.

-(A) Appeals. - An appeal package should comply with the instructions on the Notice of Appeal (Form EOIR-26).
-The appeal package should contain (in order):

-- 1. filing fee (if applicable, stapled to the Notice of Appeal) - 2.
+- (i) Order of documents.
+Filings should be assembled as follows.
+All forms should be filled out completely. - (A) Appeals.
+An appeal package should comply with the instructions on the Notice of Appeal (Form EOIR-26).
+The appeal package should contain (in order): - 1. filing fee (if applicable, stapled to the Notice of Appeal) or fee receipt (if fee paid electronically) - 2.
 Notice of Appeal (Form EOIR-26) (with its Certificate of Service completed) - 3.
 Fee Waiver Request (Form EOIR-26A, if unable to pay the filing fee) - 4.
 Notice of Appearance (Form EOIR-27, if the person appealing is represented) - 5. supporting documentation (if any)